Phoenix, Arizona: Climate

+In July 2023, Phoenix became the first major city in the US to have an average monthly temperature of over 100 °F with an average daily mean temperature for the month at 102.7 °F, which is also the hottest month ever recorded in the city.
+That same month the city had an unprecedented streak of 31 days with 110 °F+ highs that lasted from June 30 to July 30.
+That year the city also had a record 55 days of daily highs topping 110 °F+, which also made summer of 2023 the hottest on record there, until it was beaten by the summer of 2024 with the hottest ever June at 97.0 °F, the third hottest August at 98.7 °F and the 2nd hottest July record at 101.1 °F by average daily temperature respectively.
+That same year in 2024, it also recorded an unprecedented 113 day streak of daily highs topping 100 °F+ that lasted from May 27 to September 16 and ultimately recorded a record 70 110 °F days in a single year, ending by October 7.
+Because extreme heat is so common, nearly all homes in Phoenix have air conditioning, though poorer residents may not be able to afford to repair or operate them when needed.

 Maricopa County, which includes Phoenix, was ranked seventh for most ozone pollution in the United States according to the American Lung Association.
 Vehicle emissions are cited as precursors to ozone formation.
-Phoenix also has high levels of particulate pollution; although, cities in California lead the nation in this hazard.
+Phoenix also has high levels of particulate pollution; although cities in California lead the nation in this hazard.
 PM2.5 particulate matter, which is a component of diesel engine exhaust, and larger PM10 particles, which can come from dust, can both reach concerning levels in Phoenix.
 In fact, people, pets, and other animals exposed to high concentrations of PM10 dust particles―primarily from dust storms or from disturbed agricultural or construction sites―are at risk of contracting Valley Fever, a fungal lung infection.